Crghilardi/ForestBiometrics.jl/README.md

 # ForestBiometrics.jl
 A package for various forest mensuration and biometrics functions in Julia

 ForestBiometrics.jl is a package for working with forest measurements data and growth and yield modeling.
 This package was inspired by its R counterpart, the [lmfor package](https://CRAN.R-project.org/package=lmfor) with the addition of equations from the western US.
 For more info on lmfor, please see http://cs.uef.fi/~lamehtat/rcodes.htm

-It is my hope that the package not only ports existing functionality from other langauges, but also showcases the abilities of Julia as a programming language and how concepts like multiple dispatch and metaprogramming can be used to solve domain-specific problems.
+It is my hope that the package not only ports existing functionality from other languages, but also showcases the abilities of Julia as a programming language and how concepts like multiple dispatch and metaprogramming can be used to solve domain-specific problems.

+** **Currently in the process of updating since the 1.0.X release, so things may be in flux or broken** **

 ## Documentation